Within a few days, lasting 3-6 months.

 Jaw clenching, teeth grinding or bruxism is a problem that afflicts a large percentage of individuals.

 Treatment typically leads to relief from jaw pain, facial pain and headaches.
-You may also notice a softening in the outline of your lower face, resulting in a more normal, less angular jawline.
+You may also notice a softening in the outline of your lower face, resulting in a more oval-shaped, less angular jawline.

 Up to 5-20% of adults and up to 30% of children in the age group of 5-6 suffer from nocturnal bruxism.